JoaoLopesF/SerialDebug/README.md

 - Have a simple __software debugger__

+  This starts disabled, to avoid extra overhead.

-  If enabled, you can command in serial monitor:
+  If enabled (dbg command), you can command in serial monitor:

   - Show and change values of global variables
   - Call a function